(No, lifting your fork up and down 10 times doesn’t count.)

 5. Workout Where You Are

 You can get a little exercise even from the sofa, if that’s your thing.
-There are many simple exercises and home routines that will work anywhere.
+There are many simple exercises and home routines that will work anywhere, especially with treblab portable speakers.
 Try some situps, tricep dips, and lunges without leaving your own living room.
 Excuses begone!

 6. Try Tabata